sweetsweetstefan/cloudmc-cloudca-kb/rbac/en/rbac-en.md

 **Important:** When an organization is deleted, any custom roles that were defined within that organization are also deleted.

 #### Creating a custom role
 The *Administration* -> *Roles* page lists system roles and any custom roles that have been created in the organization.
 To add a custom role, click the *Add custom role* button at the upper-right corner of the page.
-On the *Add custom role* page, enter a name, an optional description, and then select the desired permissions to assign to the role.
+On the *Add custom role* page, enter the name for the new role in the text box, and an optional description, and then select the desired permissions to assign to the role.
 Permissions are named in the format *Feature:Operation* and are grouped according to the system role that they are assigned by default.

 ![add custom role page](add_custom_role-en.png)

 ## Environment roles
 To control access to resources within an environment, CloudMC introduces the concept of the *environment role*.
 When adding a new member to an environment, that user must be assigned an environment role, which governs the level of access this user will be granted within the environment.
 Most plugins ship with these standard environment roles:

-- **Viewer:**  Read-only access to the environment
+- **Viewer:**  Read-only access to the environment.
-- **Editor:** Can modify all features of the environment, but cannot change the environment settings nor manage users
+- **Editor:** Can modify all features of the environment, but cannot change the environment settings nor manage users.
-- **Owner:** Adds the ability to change the environment settings and to manage users
+- **Owner:** Adds the ability to change the environment settings and to manage users.

 ## How to assign roles